beatrizrdgs/go-tic-tac-toe/README.md

 # Tic-Tac-Toe
-This is a Command Line Interface Tic Tac Toe game implemented in Go using structs, interfaces and pointers, where the player can play against an artificial intelligence.
+This is a Command Line Interface Tic Tac Toe game implemented in Go, where the player can play against an artificial intelligence.

 ## Installation & Usage
 To run this program, you need to have the Go compiler installed on your system.
 You can follow the installation instructions on [Go's website](https://go.dev/)